W3rni0/NahamCon_CTF_2020/readme.md

 **flag{H4cK_aLL_7H3_C0okI3s}**

-**Solution:** With the challenge we get a web-server to connect to:
+**Solution:** With the challenge we get a url to a website and it seems that we can login to the it using the index page:

 ![](assets//images//uggc.png)

-It seems that we can login to the site using the index page, by the description we know that we need to connect as admin, but if we try using admin as our username we get the following:
+By the description we know that we need to login as admin, but if we try using admin as our username we get the following:

 ![](assets//images//uggc_2.png)